LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ### Accessing the lab environment

-If you are doing this lab as part of an instructor led workshop (virtual or face to face), an environment has already been provisioned for you.
+If you are doing this lab as part of an instructor-led workshop (virtual or face to face), an environment has already been provisioned for you.
 The instructor will provide the details for accessing the lab environment.

 Otherwise, you will need to reserve an environment for the lab.
 You can obtain one here.
 Follow the on-screen instructions for the “**Reserve now**” option.